markgw/uh-nlp19/docs/day2/index.md

   print()
 ````

 When analyzing sentences, spaCy automatically runs the text throw an NLP pipeline (tokenizer, tagger, parser and so on).
-Read and try out the code snippets in [this article](https://spacy.io/usage/spacy-101) and [this](https://spacy.io/usage/linguistic-features) to familiarize yourself with spaCy (tokenization, POS tagging, lemmatization, dependency parsing, noun phrase chunking and named entity recognition, at least).
+Read and try out the code snippets in [this article](https://spacy.io/usage/spacy-101) (until "Word vectors and similarity") and [this](https://spacy.io/usage/linguistic-features) (until "Tokenizer data") to familiarize yourself with spaCy (mainly: tokenization, POS tagging, lemmatization, dependency parsing, noun phrase chunking and named entity recognition).

 Sample code to iterate over detected named entities:
 ````python